All Episodes

 And it's the intelligence of an animal, according to a compassionate society, shouldn't have anything to do with what we do to it.

-It's it's uh, you know, it'd be the same reaction if we were going to slow.
+It's it's, you know, it'd be the same reaction if we were going to we got an excess cat population, excess dog population.

-We euthanize them and people are okay with that.
+We euthanize them, and people are okay with that.

 As to this intelligence business, I remember one of my first ever talk shows.

-It was a I was a guest host for an FM music station in Kansas City.
+I was a guest host for an FM music station in Kansas City.

 And I don't remember the details of the conversation.

-I just remember that these debates have gone on, and I've heard people say, you know, horses have to be stupid.
+And I've heard people say, you know, horses have to be stupid for this reason alone.

 Look at how big they are, and yet look at what they allow us to do to them.